SoftwareDefinedBuildings/SnapLink/README.md

 ## Do you have CellMate client?
 Yes!
-There is an Android client https://github.com/SoftwareDefinedBuildings/CellMate_Android There are also python clients for both BOSSWAVE and HTTP in the [test/](test) folder.
+There is an [Android client](https://github.com/SoftwareDefinedBuildings/CellMate_Android).
+There are also python clients for both BOSSWAVE and HTTP in the [test/](test) folder.